matheus-reyes/conways-game-of-life/README.md

 ### How to Test
-You can compile with the command: ```javac ConwaysGameOfLife.java``` After compile, you can eddit the file text.txt with the input and run the program with: ```java ConwaysGameOfLife < text.txt```
+You can compile with the command: ```javac ConwaysGameOfLife.java``` After compile, you can eddit the file text.txt with the input and run the program with: ```java ConwaysGameOfLife < test.txt```

 For example, with the input:
 ```txt